-Following on from the Local Authority assessment of your health needs, if you do not qualify for NHS Continuing Care funding, the Local Authority will carry out a further assessment of your finances to see if you have sufficient assets to pay for your care yourself.
+Once the Local Authority assessment of a person’s health needs has been completed and the result is that they don’t qualify for NHS Continuing Care funding, the Local Authority will then carry out a further assessment of a person’s finances to see if they can pay for care from their own savings and assets.

-Once the Local Authority assessments of needs and finances have been completed if you have assets, including the value of your property, above the upper regional limits then, generally you have to meet the cost of your care yourself.
-This is the point when you or someone close to you needing care find out what is available and what has to be paid for.
+Once the Local Authority assessment of needs and finances has been completed if you have assets, including the value of your property, above the upper regional limit then, generally you have to pay for care yourself.
+This is the point when you or someone close to you needing care find out what is available and what must be paid for.